-- Assess patient for contraindications: GCS < 15 or mentation not appropriate for age, hypotension, SpO2 < 90% on 15L O2, hypoventilation, allergic to narcotics, condition preventing administration (blocked nose or no IV).
-If no contraindications may consider: - Establish IV access. - Fentanyl 1 mcg/kg IV/IM/IO/Intranasal (maximum initial dose 100 mcg).
+- Establish IV access. - Acetaminophen 15 mg/kg IV OR PO (maximum 1000 mg) OR - Assess patient for contraindications: GCS < 15 or mentation not appropriate for age, hypotension, SpO2 < 90% on 15L O2, hypoventilation, allergic to narcotics. condition preventing administration (blocked nose or no IV).
+If no contraindications may consider: - Fentanyl 1 mcg/kg IV/IM/IO/Intranasal (maximum initial dose 100 mcg).
 Administer slow over 2-3 minutes.
 (Fentanyl is preferred narcotic agent.)
 OR - Morphine 0.1 mg/kg IV/IO (maximum initial dose 10 mg).
 Administer slow over 2-3 minutes. - Reassess patient every 5 minutes.
-If no contraindications and patient still in moderate to severe pain may redose at 10-minute intervals at half the original dose to a total of 300 mcg fentanyl or 20 mg morphine. - Consider Nitrous oxide as per adult protocol. - Contact Medical Direction for guidance with all patients with multi-systems trauma or for requests to provide additional doses of a medication.
+If no contraindications and patient still in moderate to severe pain may redose at 5 - 10 minute intervals at half the original dose to a total of 3 doses. - Contact Medical Direction for guidance with all patients with multi-systems trauma or for requests to provide additional doses of a medication.

-Antidote: For hypoventilation from opiate administration by EMS personnel, administer naloxone 0.1 mg/kg IV/IO/IM/SQ/intranasal up to 2 mg total dose.
+Antidote: For hypoventilation from opiate administration by EMS personnel, administer naloxone 0.1 mg/kg IV/IO/IM/SQ up to 2 mg total dose OR 2.0 - 4.0 mg intranasal.